openconfig/featureprofiles/feature/gnoi/os/tests/osinstall/README.md

         * Push the backup configuration fetched in Subtest-2 bullet#2 above to the DUT to recover the DUT.
         * Mark the test as a failure due to issues with the OS upgrade and exit the test.

   4. Kill the process that manages device configuration using the "gNOI.KillProcessRequest_SIGNAL_ABRT" and restart flag set to False.
 This will terminate the process and will also dump a Core file, while maintaing the process in a down state.
-Verify if the leaf /components/component/healthz/state/ transitioned to unhealthy state.
+Verify if the leaf /components/component/healthz/state/status transitioned to **UNHEALTHY**.

      a.
-If the software module is found unhealthy, issue healthZ.Get() to collect more details on the event.
+If the software module has a status of **UNHEALTHY**, issue healthZ.Get() to collect more details on the event.
 Also, use HealthZ.Artifact() to collect artifacts like core dump, logs etc.

      b.
 Initiate a gNOI.KillProcessRequest_SIGNAL_HUP operation to restart and recover the killed process.